malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

     $ grep -v '^$' water_depth.txt > new_water_depth.txt

-To count the total number of lines wc -l command is used.
+To count the total number of words wc and total lines wc -l commands are used.
 For example, this command can be used for counting total number of lines in file:

+    $ wc water_depth.txt
     $ wc -l water_depth.txt
     $ wc -l new_water_depth.txt

 In order to sort the content of a file the command sort is used.
 By default the sorting takes placed alphabetically but several flags can be used to specify the type of sorting, for example, sort -n numerical sorting, sort -r reverse sorting etc.